-Want to take a Self-Guided Walking Tour of Downtown Vancouver?
+Self-Guided Walking Tour of Downtown Vancouver: 9 Must-See Stops

 Quick summary:

-• Includes the Vancouver Art Gallery, Gastown, Marine Building, Seawall, Canada Place, the Olympic Cauldron, and more.
+- Stops include: Vancouver Art Gallery, Gastown, Marine Building, Seawall, Canada Place, Olympic Cauldron, and more.

-• Total time to complete the walk: around 2 hours.
+- Total time to complete the walk: around 2 hours — ideal for exploring Downtown Vancouver on foot at your own pace.

 By Sinéad Grewcock